delta-io/connectors/README.md

 ## Flink/Delta Connector

 Use the [Flink/Delta Connector](flink-connector/README.md) to read and write Delta tables from Apache Flink applications.
-The connector includes a sink for writing to Delta tables from Apache Flink, and a source for reading Delta tables into Apache Flink (still in progress.)
+The connector includes a sink for writing to Delta tables from Apache Flink, and a source for reading Delta tables using Apache Flink (still in progress.)
 See the dedicated [README.md](/flink-connector/README.md) for more details.

 ## sql-delta-import